fasiha/ebisu.js/README.md

 // compare halflives of these two cases console.log([updated1, updated2].map(m => ebisu.modelToPercentileDecay(m)))
-// [ 34.76462629898456, 28.024103424692004 ]
+// [ 56.9329821174985, 38.95311257394401 ]
 ```
 Both updates model a successful quiz with `q1` = 0.95.
 But the first defaulted  `q0` to the complement of `q1`, i.e., 0.05, as plausible.
 The second explicitly set a higher `q0`.
-The result can be seen in the halflife of the resultant models: 35 hours versus 28 hours.
+The result can be seen in the halflife of the resultant models.

 This code snippet also illustrates another function in the API, which we look at next.